TableTopTrading/mt5-projects/DOC/US 3.1 - Sprint 3 - Integration Ready and Performance.md

 	- Error handling should be robust to handle various trade execution scenarios
 	- Position size calculations should be validated for different modes

+# Testing
+It compiles but how to test?
+Observations
+- On Demo account - it installs and then immediately closes - removes itself
+- In tester - it seems to just run and not remove itself
+- I have a sprint allocated to testing later so perhaps there isnt much to see / do at this point? - The chat - confirms an approach to complete the other classes and integrate then test
 # NEXT
 #### Task 3.1.3: Implement CPositionTracker Class
 - Create CPositionTracker.mqh file in MQL5/Includes/MyProjects/EquityCurve/